FAQ

 Am I locked into a contract?

 No. Month-to-month, cancel anytime from your dashboard.
-There's an annual option too — pay for 10 months, get 12 (~17% off).
+There are quarterly (≈1 month free per year) and annual (pay for 10 months, get 12 — ~17% off) options too.

 Does the free trial require a credit card?